GabrielBigardi/Unity-2D-Sprite-Animator/README.md

 SpriteAnimator.AnimationPaused = Called every time a animation is paused (args = SpriteAnimation).
 SpriteAnimator.AnimationEnded = Called every time a animation is ended (args = SpriteAnimation).
 SpriteAnimator.AnimationEventCalled = Called every time a Animation Event is called (args = string).

-Now you can rename separator like any other GameObject and change color on inspector